 An American flag hanging from a balcony.

-DEI Summer Fellowship Program
+DEIB Summer Fellowship Program

 Applying for the Program

-City of Boston Law Department
+City of Boston Law Department (COB)

 This program is organized by the Boston Bar Association and funding is made possible by the Boston Bar Foundation.

-Massachusetts Commission Against Discrimination
+Massachusetts Commission Against Discrimination (MCAD)

-Through this program, the Fellow will intern at the MCAD in the General Counsel’s Office and will have the opportunity to assist with evaluating legal strategy, prepare discovery requests and responses, interview witnesses, conduct legal research, and draft legal documents.
 The MCAD internship program gives students firsthand experience working at the state agency charged with protecting the people of Massachusetts from discriminatory treatment through the investigation and adjudication of discrimination complaints as well as discrimination prevention education, outreach, and training.
+The Summer 2025 program will likely be a hybrid work experience, with one to two days in MCAD’s Boston office and three days working remotely from home, or another approved remote location.

 This program is organized by the Boston Bar Association and funding is made possible by the Boston Bar Foundation.